 Fix it: "This should be treated by a medical professional who may give topical ear drops and clear the ear canal," Dr. Chen says.

-Don't attempt to self-clean with home kits, as you can inadvertently cause trauma to the ear canal, which will only make the situation worse, he says.
+Don't attempt to self-clean with home remedies for swimmer's ear, as you can inadvertently cause trauma to the ear canal, which will only make the situation worse, he says.

 Wearing a tight-fitting swim or shower cap when you swim or bathe can help you prevent swimmer’s ear in the first place by reducing the amount of water that gets into your ears.

 5. You Have a Skin Allergy

 If your ears are irritated and scratchy, it might mean you're experiencing a skin-related allergic reaction.

 Many things can cause skin sensitivity, including materials in earbuds, soaps, shampoos, makeup and even certain metals in earrings, like nickel, Dr. Chen says.